child, youth & family

-I am a bilingual Registered Social Worker experienced in working with children, adolescents and families.
+I am a bilingual Registered Social Worker experienced in working with children, adolescents, families and adults.
 Whether it is a problem with anxiety, depression, low self-esteem, parenting challenges, traumatic life events, issues with family transitions, adjustment to school or peer relationships, you don't have to do it alone.
 I can help you sail through the storm.

-I use an integrated practice approach (interventions from Cognitive-Behavioural Therapy, Dialectical Behaviour Therapy, Narrative, Solution-Focused, Play/Art-based, Emotion-Focused Family Therapy, Mindfulness and IFS) that is grounded in an attachment-based framework.
+I use an integrated practice approach (Internal Family Systems (level 2 trained), Narrative, Dyadic Developmental Psychotherapy, Play/Art-based, Theraplay, Emotion-Focused Family Therapy, Mindfulness) that is grounded in an attachment-based framework.
 With compassion and warmth, I walk alongside children, teens and parents so they can find a way back to their self-aware and authentic self.

 Sometimes it is the smallest thing that takes up the most room in a child’s heart.
 Other times, major stress or a traumatic event may disturb their sense of safety.
 I offer a caring environment for kids 6 and over where they can express their thoughts and feelings, gain self-confidence, cope with life’s challenges and develop emotional regulation.
 I favour art and play-based interventions as natural ways for school-aged children to communicate and process their inner world.